 An additional note: A transfer of assets from the CollegeAdvantage Advisor Plan or the CollegeAdvantage Guaranteed Plan to the CollegeAdvantage Direct Plan will be considered an exchange of assets, not a rollover.
 As such, it is subject to the twice per calendar year limitation placed on exchanges by IRS rules governing 529 plans.

 Be sure to speak with a tax professional prior to completing any rollover to understand if there are other tax implications associated with the transaction.

 With CollegeAdvantage, it’s your plan, your way.
-As you set up the rollover of the assets, you can select from ready-made, age-based portfolios, ready-made, risk based portfolios, or build your own investment portfolios by selecting from international equity options, U.S. equity options, balanced options, fixed-income options, capital preservation options and banking options.
+As you set up the rollover of the assets, you can select from target enrollment portfolios, ready-made, risk based portfolios, or build-your-own investment portfolios by selecting from international stock options, U.S. stock options, balanced fund option, income-focused fund options, capital preservation investment fund option, and FDIC-insured banking options.
 Are you looking at the investment options and are wondering what your risk tolerance is?
 We can help you determine it.
 There are also tools available to help set and meet your savings goal.
-If you need help determining how much to put aside each month, use our College Savings Planner to receive personalized saving information.
+If you need help determining how much to put aside each month, use our College Savings Estimator to receive personalized saving information.
 After inputting your college savings goals and examining your total projected costs, you will receive an estimated monthly amount needed to meet your savings objective.
 Please note that this is an example for illustrative purposes only.
 For additional advice, consult with your legal, financial, tax, or other advisor.

 If you’re already putting money aside in an Ohio 529 Plan, you can track your investment performance, see if you need to change your saving strategy as your child grows, or perform regular maintenance on your 529 account.